hanada31/ICC-Resolution-Evaluation/README.md

-# A Comprehensive Evaluation of Android ICC Resolution Techniques
+# Artifact for: A Comprehensive Evaluation of Android ICC Resolution Techniques

 ## Description
-### Information about paper.
+### Information about the paper.

 This artifact is for paper：
 > Jiwei Yan, Shixin Zhang, Yepang Liu, Xi Deng, Jun Yan, Jian Zhang.
-A Comprehensive Evaluation of Android ICC Resolution Techniques, ASE 2022.
+[A Comprehensive Evaluation of Android ICC Resolution Techniques](ASE2022-A Comprehensive Evaluation of Android ICC Resolution Techniques.pdf), ASE 2022.

 The contributions of this paper are threefold: